Connecticut College

 Connecticut College (Conn) is a private liberal arts college in New London, Connecticut.
-Originally chartered as Thames College, it was founded in 1911 as the state's only women's college, a response to Wesleyan University having closed its doors to female students in 1909.
+Originally chartered as Thames College but soon changed to Connecticut College for Women, it was founded in 1911 as the state's only women's college, a response to Wesleyan University having closed its doors to female students in 1909.
 The college became coeducational in 1969, adopting its current name.

 Conn is a four-year residential undergraduate institution with approximately 1,900 students.
 Students choose courses from 41 programs, including interdisciplinary pathways and centers, with a majority choosing to study abroad.
 The college is situated on a hill located adjacent to the Thames River.
 In 1982, Conn was inducted as a member of the New England Small College Athletic Conference (NESCAC), where its athletes compete as part of NCAA Division III.